ivanbeldad/miner-waker-lambda/README.md

 ## Deploy

+##### Amazon Setup

 First of all you will need an Amazon Web Services account and the aws cli installed and configured.
 More info: https://aws.amazon.com/cli/

+* Create a lambda function using either the https://console.aws.amazon.com/lambda or `aws lambda create-function`
+* Select Nodejs6.10 as runtime
+* Change handler to src/main.handler
+* Set timeout to at least 10 seconds

+> Recommended: Add a schedule trigger with CloudWatch Events

+##### Local

 Clone this repository
 ```